CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 }
 ```

-This configures Cypress to treat all URLs from the root of our local React app.
+This configures Cypress to interpret all relative URLs relative to the root of our local React app.

 Now, open the `cypress/integration` folder Cypress created, and see that there is an `examples` child folder under it.
 Delete the `examples` folder with its child test files.
 In its place, create a file `cypress/integration/smoke.spec.js` and add the following contents: